martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

 ---
-title: "2026 A New Year, New Workflows"
+title: "2026 A New Year, New Goals"
 slug: "2026-new-year-workflows"
 date: 2026-01-07T10:49:12+01:00
 publishdate: 2026-01-07T10:49:12+01:00
 draft: false
 author: ["Mart de Graaf"]
-tags: ["podcast", "workflow", "blogging", "personal"]
+tags: ["podcast", "goals", "blogging", "personal"]
-summary: "In 2026, I started podcasting and optimized my blogging workflow.
-Read about the tools and processes I used to get started.
-And more small improvements for 2026."
+summary: "Kicking off 2026 with new goals and workflows for podcasting and blogging."
 series: ['2026 New Year']

 # Toc